ovr/ghubber/README.md

 You should open 2 terminals

-Inside 2nd you should write:
+Inside second you should write:

 ```bash
 npm run start